How are you? 🤩

 I think it’s good that we try to remind ourselves, more often than we usually do, that end products were once humble beginnings.

-Besides, as I add more features to this app, it’ll be all that more special for you knowing how it started and seeing the progress.
+Besides, as I add more features to this app, it’ll be all that more special for you to know how it started and seeing the progress.

 The first trip that G and I took together was to Essaouira.
 That trip was the beginning of us.
 This short post is about that ride, the ones that followed, and those to come: Love in a Time Machine.